blackducksoftware/opssight-connector/install/hub/README.md

 ##### Hub Reporting Database

-Hub ships with a reporting database.
-The database port will be exposed to the Kubernetes network

-for connections to the reporting user and reporting database.
+The Hub ships with a reporting database.
+The database port will be exposed to the Kubernetes network for connections to the reporting user and reporting database.

 Details: